 While they aren’t the oldest managed WordPress host, WP Engine are now by far the largest and most visible player in the managed WordPress hosting space.

-In 2018, they raised a massive $250 million in funding, which has given them a war chest to expand their product and acquire a number of other players in the WordPress space, such as StudioPress, makers of the popular Genesis Framework and child themes.
+A few years ago, they raised a massive $250 million in funding, which has given them a war chest to expand their product and acquire a number of other players in the WordPress space, such as StudioPress, makers of the popular Genesis Framework and child themes.

 In this review, we went hands-on with WP Engine hosting and: